Joseph Jackson severe his ties with Richard Arons and hires the management team of Freddy DeMann & Ron Weisner as partners in managing The Jacksons.

 February 19 : Concert at the Newcastle City Hall in Newcastle, England

-February 26 : Concert in San Fernando, Trinida and Tobago.
+February 26 : Concert at the Skinner Park in San Fernando, Trinida and Tobago.

 March 3 : Concert in Oakland, California.